Physics101 Fall 2025 (Term 251)

 2. A DN grade shall be given to the student who has more than 12 unexcused absences in lecture + recitations,

-3. A Student who has a valid excuse (from KFUPM clinic or Students Affairs) for his/her absence must present it to the instructor no later than one week after resuming classes.
+3. A Student who has a valid excuse (from KFUPM Students Affairs) for his/her absence must present it to the instructor no later than one week after resuming classes.

 Assessment: